rillki/humble-benchmarks/Topic submission guideline.md

 * Python
 * R

-You may provide an implementation in a language not mentioned here, but I may not understand it, thus, I won't be able to translate it to other langauges.
-For example, a Rust implementation might be difficult to understand (it's very cryptic sometimes).
+You may provide an implementation in a language not mentioned here, but I may not understand it, thus, I may have difficulties translating it to other langauges.

 ## Example